 The Federal Trade Commission and the Florida Attorney General’s Office is charging a New York-based operation, Lifewatch, with using “blatantly illegal and deceptive robocalls” to get older consumers throughout the United States and Canada into signing up for medical alert systems, with monthly monitoring fees from $29.95 to $39.95.
+It’s alarming that someone would use medical alerts in such a cruel way due to the mass amount of seniors who are in need of one.
+Luckily, these medical alert bracelets are legit and there to help seniors who need the reassurance of medical communication.
+It’s vital that the scammers are halted to prevent more of the elderly from falling into this trap.

 “This company violated the Do Not Call Registry to deceive seniors, not only in Florida but across the country, and we will continue to work with the FTC to do everything in our power to make sure the individuals responsible for this scheme pay,” said Attorney General Pam Bondi.